Stock Certificate Template, Free Download 2026

 Your corporation is issuing shares to a new investor, employee, or strategic partner and the stock purchase agreement specifies that physical stock certificates will be delivered at closing.

-A shareholder is transferring their shares to another party and needs the existing certificate endorsed and surrendered so a new certificate can be issued to the transferee.
+A shareholder is transferring their shares to another party under a share transfer agreement and needs the existing certificate endorsed and surrendered so a new certificate can be issued to the transferee.

-Your corporation's bylaws or a shareholder agreement requires certificated shares, and you need a professional template that complies with UCC Article 8 requirements for negotiable securities.
+Your corporation's bylaws or a shareholder agreement requires certificated shares, and you need a professional blank stock certificate form that complies with UCC Article 8 requirements for negotiable securities.

 You are establishing an employee stock ownership plan or restricted stock program and need certificates that include the required restrictive legend language limiting transferability.